dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 I added a STATUS_TAGS at the top of the module to track the taxonomy of the various status tags that can be used in the registry_entry.
+All of the status tags below have been used except for the no_tags.

+The name "status tag" is a misnomer and part of the legacy naming.
+The "status tags" below refer to the  status field of the thread registry_entry.
+Several examples of this can be seen throughout this README in the UPDATES below.

+The tags field of the registry_entry has offloaded much of the descriptive and forensic burden on the status field.
+The status field values will very rarely need to be added upon.
+The tags field will incorporate the bulk of the descriptive and historical forensic information in the regitry_entry of each thread.
+Many examples can be seen throughout this README in the UPDATES below.
+The tags will provide the ML state machine with a rich and dense informational history of each thread... data which it will be able to work on to make the system truly adaptive and self correcting.

-All of the status tags below have not been put to use yet.(for example. gatekeeper_resurrection, watchdog_timeout, no_tags, ssh_initiated_failed).
-The ssh_retry_failed, install_failed, install_success, and stub are currently in use.
-The registry_entry also has a "tags" field that can be used for other identifying and contextual information regarding the status.
-This can be used in forensics when troubleshooting mysterious threads that are not behaving properly and can be used by the resurrection_gatekeeper filter logic heuristics when deciding whether or not a thread (candidate) is viable for actual resurrection.
+Outside of the ML use, teh tags can be used in forensics and troubleshooting mysterious threads taht are not behaving properly.
+The tags are also used by the resurrection gatekeeper filter logic heuristics when deciding upon whether or not a thread (candidate) is viable for actual resurrection.
+The tags are used in many other areas as well for codified decision making and branching and bucketization of thread resurrection "types".
+Code application for a robust tagging system is endless.
+Therefore,  much of the development has been devoted to enriching the tagging information in as much of a detailed manner as possible.

 ```
 ## These are the status tags that can be used with the registry_entry.
 This list is dynamic and will be modified as